sims-lab/CapCruncher/docs/running_the_pipeline.rst

         # Some tasks are quite demanding on memory for a deeply sequenced experiment (32 G recomended)
         memory: 32G

+        # Level of gzip compression to use for output files (1-9 with 9 being the slowest but best compressed)
+        compression: 5

     ###################################
     # Optional configuration options #